 • Missing or delayed luggage

-• Poor Internet connections
+• Poor Internet connection

 • Uncomfortable airplane seats

-• Airline delays
+• Flight delays

-• Stressful and inconvenient travel times
+• Inconvenient travel times

 How can you maximize productivity while traveling?